 - Exclusive Deals and offers, just for Prime members

-If you have certain items that you buy once a month you can set up a subscription to have the items automatically shipped to you at a certain time so you never run out.
+If you have specific items that you buy once a month, you can set up a subscription to have the articles automatically shipped to you at a particular time, so you never run out.

 Cleaning and other chores